theoffricial/blog/apps/unicop/docs/js-es/typescript/foundations/emit.md

 # `emit`

-Emit is the action of the [TypeScript compiler](./ts-compiler.md) to create output files of all kinds (`.js`, `.d.ts`, `.js.map`, `.d.ts.map`)
+In TypeScript, the action of the TypeScript compiler to output files like JavaScript source code, source-maps or declarations.
+Called emit.

-[tsc](./ts-compiler.md) emits source-code into output after [type-checking](./type-checking.md).
+The TypeScript compiler emits source code after [type-checking](./type-checking.md)

-There are several configuration options that affect the behavior of emitting,
+## Compiler Interoperate

-A popular option is [noEmit](https://www.typescriptlang.org/tsconfig/#noEmit), that when configure TypeScript won't emit any output, This lets TypeScript to be interoperability with other tools, for example to make room for other tools like Babel, or swc to handle converting the source-code.
+The TypeScript compiler, enables customizing the emit action to allow interoperate with other build tools like `Babel`, or `swc` to handle converting the TypeScript file to a file which can run inside a JavaScript environment (`.js`, `.d.ts`, `.js.map`, `.d.ts.map`).

-Without emitting [tsc](./ts-compiler.md) can be used as a tool for providing editor integration, and a source-code type-checker only, for instance when working with bundler such as webpack.
+TypeScript is also a tool for providing editor integration, and as a source code [type-checker](./type-checking.md).